roytang/blog/content/posts/2007/08/back-home.md

 url: /2007/08/back-home/
 ---

-My first day of work back home, and I&#8217;m immediately greeted by a powerful storm and terrible traffic jams.
+My first day of work back home, and I&'m immediately greeted by a powerful storm and terrible traffic jams.

 I love this country 🙂